vm-mishchenko/draft/README.md

 Entry fields:

-- `cmd`: shell command, required
+- `cmd` — shell command, required
-- `timeout`: seconds before the hook is killed, default 30
+- `timeout` — seconds before the hook is killed, default 30

 Events available on every step:

-- `pre`: before the step runs
+- `pre` — before the step runs
-- `post`: after the step finishes, success or failure
+- `post` — after the step finishes, success or failure
-- `on_success`: after the step succeeds
+- `on_success` — after the step succeeds
-- `on_error`: after the step raises a `StepError`
+- `on_error` — after the step raises a `StepError`

 Step-specific events:

-- `code-spec.verify`: invoked once `claude` produces a clean commit; non-zero output is fed back into the next `code-spec` attempt as test failures
+- `code-spec.verify` — invoked once `claude` produces a clean commit; non-zero output is fed back into the next `code-spec` attempt as test failures